pmav99/ansible-compile-grass/README.md

     arguments to the grass binary (e.g. `--text`, `--help`, etc)
 - `run_tests.sh` which runs the tests in `testsuite/examples`.

-You will find these scripts inside the checked out SVN repo.
+You will find these scripts inside the checked out git repo.

 So, after you make a change in the source code, all you have to do is to run `./do_compile.sh` followed by `./run_grass.sh` or `./run_tests.sh`.